The Relationship of Church and State

 Christians will disagree, no doubt, over how far the demands of justice warrant such activity.
 Does protecting and affirming the imago Dei warrant universal health care, or a progressive tax structure, or a ceiling on carbon dioxide emissions, or national math standards for eighth-graders, or the existence of a federal aviation authority and requirements on commercial airline construction?
 Different Christians will judge differently.
 Such debates are good to engage and belong to the category of Christian freedom and prudence.
 The point here is, we have a basic standard by which to assess our answers and gauge our arguments: what protects and establishes the platform on which God-imagers can fulfill their divine calling as divine imagers?

-Martin Luther King Jr. captured the basic idea when he said, “Any law the uplifts human personality is just.
+Martin Luther King Jr. captured the basic idea when he said, “Any law that uplifts human personality is just.
 Any law that degrades human personality is unjust.”

 …And the Power of the Keys to Churches…